jdc-cunningham/codeforkc--tagging-tracker/YET_ANOTHER_TODO_LIST.md

 ### Misc
 - [ ] test on iphone somehow, browserstack is expensive af
     - use lighthouse to confirm can pin to Apple devices
+- [ ] split the repo
+    - after deploying by git I realized how you should not have the front/back end together in the same repo
+- [ ] look into [persistence](https://dexie.org/docs/StorageManager) regarding being able to gauge available storage.
+Apparently in Chrome it's 50% of user's storage which should be enough.

+### Demoable
+- [ ] hit sync on certain account, pulls all remote info and populates client app